• Skip to primary navigation

 A jar of peanut butter with an apple slice dipped into it.

-We always have some homemade peanut butter in our kitchen - it's like liquid gold.
+We always have some homemade peanut butter in our kitchen - it's like liquid gold!
 For a quick snack on banana, apple or toast, to add to a smoothie, or to make an epic PB&J sandwich.
-This all-natural peanut butter has no hidden added ingredients, but you can add some flavourings to mix it up a bit.
+This creamy peanut butter has SO many uses.

-Making peanut butter couldn't be easier.
-You just need peanuts and a high powdered food processor.
-You have to trust that this will come together, as there will be a time that you doubt it will.
-At first the peanuts will go a crumbly mixture, but after scraping it down and letting the food processor do its thing, it will come together.
+At first the peanuts will become a crumbly mixture, but after scraping it down and letting the food processor do its thing, it will come together.
 This peanut butter recipe has been tested hundreds of times and it works every time.

 Jump to: